marius-test/marius-test.github.io/README.md

 The website is currently **under construction**, but stay tuned, more content is coming soon!

-🌐 Visit the live site: [marius-test.github.io](https://marius-test.github.io)
+🌐 Visit the live website: [marius-test.github.io](https://marius-test.github.io)

 ## 🔧 Tech Stack

-This site is built using:
+This website is built using:

 - **HTML** – for content structure
 - **CSS** – for styling and layout